G/LD-001, Scafell Pike – 978m, 10 Points

 On the lee side of the cairn the wind had left us a nice clear gap to sit in where we settled down to set up the station.
 I put my radio above me up on top of the cairn for a better take off, but was rewarded half way through the activation when it landed on my head, blown off by the wind.
 No damage done though and I was soon back on the air.

 Conditions were good and I soon had sixteen contacts in the log, although by the time I finished I had lost all feeling in my fingers.
-Looking up from the radio I was surprised by how bad the viability had become.
-It was total whiteout, then one of the other pointed out my eyebrows.
+Looking up from the radio I was surprised by how bad the visibility had become.
+It was total whiteout, then one of the others pointed out my eyebrows.

 Once I had broken my eyes free of the ice we hastily packed up and headed back down.
 By this time all three of us well chilled.
 The decent was quick, at times plunging into waist deep snow between the rocks.
 We did our best to follow the path when we could find it, but mostly it was just follow the compass.
 Judging by the pains in my fingers as they defrosted I think I had a touch of frost nip in them.
 The trouble is you just can’t operate a radio with thick winter gloves on your hands.
 The windchill was well down into double digits.